BanterBoy/BanterBoy.github.io/_posts/2020-08-09-Learning-PowerShell-from-scripting-to-cmdlet.md

 }
 ```

-This has the provided the basic capability of a function, was easier to use and could be added to my PowerShell profile (more on that another time) making it readily available whenever I opened a PowerShell session.
+This provided the basic capability of a function, was easier to use and could be added to my PowerShell profile (more on that another time) making it readily available whenever I opened a PowerShell session.
 Now I could just type Find-Files and enter the details for the search.

 ![](https://raw.githubusercontent.com/BanterBoy/BanterBoy.github.io/master/assets/images/ScriptingtoCmdLet/Example1.png)